 Within the Credit Control function of ePractice Pro, you can filter the outstanding balances data to see all debts within a certain band or payer type and drill down into each item for further details about the relevant invoice(s) or patient(s).

 All financial reports can be exported to a PDF or Excel file format.
 Exporting them to Excel enables you to remove any personal identifiable information so they can be forwarded to your accountant.

 If you know exactly what you are owed, the next stage is to implement a watertight system for monitoring and chasing payments.
 The best option is to break down your credit control into a series of traceable tasks such as creating and following-up invoices, posting transactions such as BACS and credit card payments, allocating payments and producing reminders, statements or shortfall letters.

 Healthcode’s system enables you to assign and priorities tasks against each payer.
 You can then tackle them yourself or delegate responsibility to your practice manager.

-The dashboard on ePractice manager, presents a chart showing outstanding payments.
+The dashboard on ePractice Pro, presents a chart showing outstanding payments.
 Users can drill into details at a click to view and update tasks so that it is easy to monitor progress.

 Cash flow is King